whipowill/d2r-mod-reformed/README.md

         - Always drops 3 runes
         - Can drop higher runes than vanilla
 - **Class Tweaks**
-    - Amazon
-        - Restored her blonde hair
     - Druid
         - Lycanthropy lasts 1min per point (from 20sec)
         - Vines and Spirits cannot die
 - **Merc Auras**
-    - Act 1
-        - Fire - Blessed Aim
-        - Ice - Blessed Aim
+    - Act 1 - Blessed Aim
-    - Act 2 (no changes)
     - Act 3 (no changes YET)
     - Act 5 (no changes YET)
 - **Cube Recipies**
     - 3x Gem -> Upgraded Gem
     - 2x Rune -> Upgraded Rune
-    - Key -> Token of Absolution
+    - 1x Key -> Token of Absolution
+    - Stack of Gems/Runes/Keys -> Separate 1x From Stack
     - Socketed Item + Key -> Safe Unsocket
-    - Any Armor/Weapon + Hel Rune -> Socketed Item (experimental)
+    - Any Armor/Weapon + Worldstone Shard -> Corrupted Item (experimental)
-        - The idea is to replicate "corrupting" items, but to do it in a way that just adds sockets beyond what Larzuk would give you.
-The reason I like this is bc the game is filled w/ gems and runes that we don't really use beyond runewords -- so we should use them in sockets in our unique and set items.
-The risk of "corrupting" is that you might only roll one socket.
+- **Corrupted Items**
+    - Corrupting an item w/ a Worldstone Shard is a chance to add sockets to the item.
+I want the player to have reasons to care about gems and runes, and the only way to make those items meaningful is to make them usable in your unique and set items.
+Any armor or weapon can be corrupted.

 ### Todo

-- Enable mass gem upgrades by the stack
+- Enable en masse gem upgrades by the stack
-- Jewel Fragments from PD2, would have to change recipies
+- Add new sprites for Jewel Fragment and Worldstone Shard
+- Make Jewel Fragment recipies work as if it were a Jewel

 ## Install